trinhoftheworld/Project-Descriptions-for-Review/iOS/Virtual Tourist App.md

 3. Create your app!

 ##Watch Out!
-The app should only interact with Core Data objects (contexts, Persons, and Movies) on the main thread.
+The app should only interact with Core Data objects (contexts, Persons, and Images) on the main thread.
 That means that any interactions with these objects inside a networking completion handler should be wrapped in `dispatch_async(dispatch_get_main_queue()) {...}`

 If a submission crashes then there may be a race condition, caused by accessing Core Data off the main queue.
 Make sure to check.
 In these situations you may be seeing a crash that students don't.
 It can be very device specific.
 If you find a Core Data object being accessed off of the main thread then make sure to include that in your comments to the student, and remind them of the `dispatch_async(dispatch_get_main_queue())` technique.